cbielow/PTXQC/inst/examples/README.md

 ## Report Layout

-The first page in the PDF will be a summary of MaxQuant parameters (i.e. which FASTA files were used, was Match-between-runs activated etc...).

-The second page is an overview heatmap.
+The first page shows an overview heatmap, representing scores for each Raw file for a set of quality metrics.
 The screenshots given here, a from a rather small run of just 5 files.
 You can easily analyse a study with more than 100 files, but the report will get bigger :)

 ![Overview Heatmap](./example_heatmap.png?raw=true "Overview heatmap showing quality criteria for each LC-MS file")

+After that, there is a summary of MaxQuant parameters (i.e. which FASTA files were used, was Match-between-runs activated etc...).

 In the remainder of the report you can follow up on each individual metric and explore the reason for failure.
+The Html output additionally contains a helpful description of each metric in case you have not read the [publication][JPR_paper] or need a refresh on what the plot actually tells you.

 For example, the alignment via the Match-between-runs functionality is not optimal in this case, since MaxQuant cannot normalize the LC gradients at the start and end of the run:
 ![Alignment Performance](./example_MBRalignment.png?raw=true "Alignment of 5 raw files (the first file serves as reference here)")